 I find that arthouse films are more suitable to watch at the start of the trip, but halfway in when my body clock gets all messed up, I prefer lighter entertainment with easy plots that I can still more or less understand whilst in zombie mode.
-That’s how I even ended up watching a documentary about influencers… The films written in purple are really worth watching though!
+That’s how I even ended up watching a documentary about influencers… The films marked with a * are really worth watching though!

 Australia culture highlights

 Learning all about its wool history, music & films and lots of street art!

 Street art hotspots in Geelong and Melbourne

 I already knew that Melbourne was a great street art destination, but was very surprised to find lots of great murals in Geelong, our first stop in Australia, as well.
 It was also cool to learn that world-renowned street artists RONE originally hails from Geelong!
 (He’s now based in Melbourne.)